-- recording or live observation of sessions for training purposes follow relevant legal requirements for creating, storing, sharing, and deleting client/patient information. - Develop processes, policies and procedures to ensure client/patient safety and privacy, including protecting the confidentiality of all material produced (e.g. communication by email, phone, and video as well as client/patient records) wherever the delivery of ePsychology (also known as telehealth or telepsychology) is provided via an electronic format (e.g. videoconference or telephone) or is part or all of service delivery within the Clinic practicum/placement.
-Delivery platforms require a high level of security.
-Strong default encryption, authentication, and authorisation settings specific to the location and jurisdiction are essential.
-Ensure ePsychology services comply with all relevant legal, professional, and ethical requirements governing the service. - Develop clear policies on community advertisements.
+- Ensure a high level of security whenever ePsychology (also known as telehealth or telepsychology) is provided.
+High levels of security are needed whenever psychological services are delivered through an electronic format (e.g. videoconference or telephone) and constitute either all or part of services provided by the Clinic or practicum/placement.
+Use delivery platforms that provide strong default encryption, authentication and authorisation settings specific to the location and jurisdiction.
+Ensure ePsychology services comply with all relevant legal, professional and ethical requirements governing the service. - Develop clear policies on community advertisements.
 Include information regarding the Clinic and its services and operations, as well as links to other appropriate services on the Clinic website.
 Identify the areas of expertise in assessment and treatment that are offered and indicate which supervisors are providing the oversight for those services.
-Plan for regular review and updating of website information. - If the Clinic operates on a fee for service basis, provide a clearly stated documented policy regarding billing that is consistent with ethics guidelines and ensures transparency for fully informed consent for provision of services to clients/patients. - Develop a clearly written and readily accessible Clinic Policy and Procedures (P&P) Manual that delineates the roles and responsibilities of staff, trainees, and outside supports, and gives explicit direction and processes for the operation of the Clinic.
-A P&P Manual is essential for the protection of clients/patients/staff/trainees and the educational institution as it comprehensively identifies authorities, roles, and responsibilities of each person involved in the operation of the Clinic providing transparency and accountability. - Foster a culture of accountability and evaluation that encompasses client/patient assessment, progress and outcomes, the performance of the clinic director, supervisors, and administrative staff, trainee progress and development, and the practicum/placement itself. - To demonstrate an explicit commitment to providing a fair, supportive, and professional environment for all clients/patients, trainees, supervisors, staff, and researchers, develop grievance policies and procedures that are in alignment with those of the educational institution and training program.
-Document and disseminate specific formal pathways for clients/patients, trainees, supervisors, clinic staff, and researchers to take when they have a complaint.
+Plan for regular review and updating of website information. - If the Clinic operates on a fee for service basis, provide a clearly stated documented policy regarding billing that is consistent with ethics guidelines and ensures transparency for fully informed consent for provision of services to clients/patients. - Develop a clearly written and readily accessible Clinic Policy and Procedures (P&P) Manual that delineates the roles and responsibilities of staff, trainees and outside supports and gives explicit direction and processes for the operation of the Clinic.
+A P&P Manual is essential for the protection of clients/patients/staff/trainees and the educational institution as it comprehensively identifies authorities, roles and responsibilities of each person involved in the operation of the Clinic providing transparency and accountability. - Foster a culture of accountability and evaluation that encompasses client/patient assessment, progress and outcomes, the performance of the clinic director, supervisors and administrative staff, trainee progress and development and the practicum/placement itself. - To demonstrate an explicit commitment to providing a fair, supportive and professional environment for all clients/patients, trainees, supervisors, staff and researchers, develop grievance policies and procedures that are in alignment with those of the educational institution and training program.
+Document and disseminate specific formal pathways for clients/patients, trainees, supervisors, Clinic staff and researchers to take when they have a complaint.
 Manage grievances professionally and sensitively for all parties. - Professional psychology is founded on scientific research.
 Clinics provide support for applied research initiatives where it is possible to do so without compromising the Clinic's commitment to high standards of client/patient care and training requirements.
-Comply with all relevant legal, professional, and ethical requirements governing research where Clinic clients/patients are involved.

-Commit to consult and work collaboratively with the community to provide clients/patients with inclusive and accessible services that offer culturally informed or indigenously developed evidence-based approaches.
+Comply with all relevant legal, professional and ethical requirements governing research where Clinic clients/patients are involved. - Commit to consult and work collaboratively with the community to provide clients/ patients with inclusive and accessible services that offer culturally informed or indigenously developed evidence-based approaches.